 - Any previous immigration records.

 It can be challenging overcoming an inadmissibility finding when it comes to obtaining a visa to enter the United States.
 But this should not stop your loved ones from trying to obtain the opportunity to enter the United States and to visit L.A.
-When a non-immigrant foreign national has a grounds for inadmissibility that is making obtaining a visa difficult, a 212(d)(3) waiver might be the answer to your loved one or family member’s inadmissibility problem, and the Law Offices of Joshua L. Goldstein are here to help you.
+When a non-immigrant foreign national has a grounds for inadmissibility that is making obtaining a visa difficult, a 212(d)(3) waiver might be the answer to your loved one or family member’s inadmissibility problem, and the Goldstein Immigration Lawyers are here to help you.
 Please feel free to contact our Southern California law office if you would like to schedule an appointment to discuss your situation.
 Waiver issues can be complicated, and our immigration attorneys are here to guide you through.